takumirie/log-note/README.md

 # log-note
-simple way to logging with timestamp
+## simple way to logging with timestamp

+coming soon!